selvintuscano/EduVox_AI_VoiceTutor/README.md

 EduVox is an innovative AI-powered voice tutoring system designed to transform traditional learning into an interactive, personalized experience.
 By leveraging advanced technologies in natural language processing, speech recognition, and retrieval-augmented generation, EduVox creates a dynamic learning environment that responds intelligently to user queries through both voice and text interfaces.

+## 📂 Project Structure

+Here's an overview of the key files and folders in this repository:

+- **`EduVox.py`**
+  Main Python script containing the core logic for the EduVox AI Voice Tutor.

+- **`requirements.txt`**
+  Contains the list of Python dependencies required to run the project.

+- **`Knowlege_Base/`**
+  Dataset and knowledge resources leveraged by the AI tutor for generating responses and content.

+- **`fonts/`**
+  Directory containing custom font files used within the application or reports.

+- **`dejavu-fonts-ttf-2.37.zip`**
+  Additional font package for proper text rendering.

+- **`EduVox.pptx`**
+  Project presentation outlining features, functionality, and architecture.

+- **`TechnicalReportEduVox.docx` / `TechnicalReportEduVox.pdf`**
+  Comprehensive technical report detailing system design, implementation, and methodologies.

+- **`README.md`**
+  Project overview, setup instructions, and usage guidelines.

 ## ✨ Key Features

 - **Voice & Text Interaction**: Communicate naturally using voice or text input